DVSneuro/2025-fmri-class/Lab-6.md

   -m ~/Lab_6/standardMask2example_func_JLC.nii.gz \
   -o sub-10015_task-sharedreward-task_mb3me1_JLC.txt
 ```
-The output is average activation of that region in each volume of your subject across time
+The output is the average activation of that region in each volume of your subject across time
 ![Figure](images/lab06_image12.png)

 **Note**: you can also run this type of command on specific regions from your L1 activation results (e.g., L1 activation.feat/cluster_mask_zstat1.nii.gz) without doing any additional normalization/registration.
 For example, if you wanted the second cluster from your cluster_mask_zstat3.nii.gz file, you would run the following command (review your FEAT output and look at these images in fslview if this step does not make sense):